Foley Alabama Attorneys

 Boating Laws in Alabama

-• No person, except in jump buoys and like objects used normally in competitive and recreational skiing, shall operate or manipulate any vessel, tow rope, or other device by which the direction or location of water skis, aquaplane, or similar device may be affected or controlled in such a way as to cause the water skis, aquaplane, or similar device or any person thereon to collide with or strike any object or person.
+• No person, except in jump buoys and like objects used typically in competitive and recreational skiing, shall operate or manipulate any vessel, tow rope, or another device by which the direction or location of water skis, aquaplane, or similar device may be affected or controlled in such a way as to cause the water skis, aquaplane, or similar device or any person thereon to collide with or strike any object or person.

-• Operating a vessel towing a person or persons on water skis, or an aquaplane or similar device unless there is in the vessel a person, in addition to the operator, who is at least 12 years of age and is observing and is capable of communicating to the operator the progress of the person being towed or unless the vessel is equipped with a wide-angle mirror with a viewing surface of at least 500 sq. centimeters (78 square inches) and a field of vision of at least 170 degrees.
+• Operating a vessel towing a person or persons on water skis, or an aquaplane or similar device unless there is in the ship a person, in addition to the operator, who is at least 12 years of age and is observing and is capable of communicating to the operator the progress of the person being towed or unless the vessel is equipped with a wide-angle mirror with a viewing surface of at least 500 sq. centimeters (78 square inches) and a field of vision of at least 170 degrees.

 Filing a Boat Accident Lawsuit

-Let our experienced boating accident attorneys in Mobile get the justice you deserve.
+Let our experienced boating accident attorneys in Mobile get the justice you deserve

-At Caldwell Wenzel & Asthana, we have years of experience in successfully negotiating and litigating personal injury claims.
-Our legal team is compassionate and skilled, and we know how to walk beside you and make the process of filing a claim as easy as possible.
-We understand that you are hurting and stressed, and we feel it is our job to put your mind at ease and help you move forward.
+We understand that you are hurting and stressed, and it is our job to put your mind at ease and help you move forward.
 Our attorneys are among the best and the brightest, and we know how to fight.
 We have a winning track record.
-So you can relax and know that you are in good hands.
+So, you can relax and know that you are in good hands.

 Call a Boating Accident Lawyer Today

-If you or a loved one has been injured in a boating accident, you may be entitled to compensation.
-Getting injured often means mounting medical bills, time off work, and even disability.
-It isn’t fair that you should have to bear these costs alone, especially if the accident was due to someone else’s negligence.
 Our attorneys fight hard for our clients to get the justice they deserve.
-To find out more about how we can help, call us for a free initial consultation at (251) 444-7000.
+To learn more about how we can help, call us for a free initial consultation at (251) 444-7000.

 Frequently Asked Questions(FAQ)